 “He would have had to been of some note to be buried in the friary,” Mallett said.

 Bolton said it was extremely difficult to find evidence of any Africans in England between the fall of the Roman Empire and the Age of Exploration.
+He added that the find illustrated that there was still a lot to learn about how often or widely people travelled — either within England, Europe, or the wider world — during that period.

 “We don’t know much about the migration of ordinary people,” he said. – Sapa-AP